Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

           {'optimizer': optimizer2, 'lr_scheduler': scheduler2},
       )

 By default, all schedulers will be called after each epoch ends.
-To change this behaviour, each scheduler should be returned as a dict which can contain the following keywords:
+To change this behaviour, a scheduler configuration should be returned as a dict which can contain the following keywords:

-* ``scheduler`` (required): the actual scheduler class
+* ``scheduler`` (required): the actual scheduler object
 * ``monitor`` (optional): same as above, defines the value that certain schedulers should be conditioned on
 * ``interval`` (optional): either ``epoch`` (default) for stepping after each epoch ends or ``step`` for stepping after each optimization step